Python3-Training/tarback/README.md

 There is a reason why I post things on the holidays - I've lots more features to add as time permits.

+# Next Mission?
+* Update the script to use YOUR directory base.
+* Change `~/Desktop` to an external device / networked location.
+* Add to `cron` so as to run automatically.

 Happy July 4th!

 -- Rn